Nisin: Food production

 Nisin is used in processed cheese, meats, beverages, etc. during production to extend shelf life by suppressing Gram-positive spoilage and pathogenic bacteria.
 In foods, it is common to use nisin at levels ranging from ~1-25 ppm, depending on the food type and regulatory approval.
 As a food additive, nisin has an E number of E234.

 Other

-Due to its naturally selective spectrum of activity, it is also employed as a selective agent in microbiological media for the isolation of gram-negative bacteria, yeast, and moulds.
+Due to its naturally selective spectrum of activity, it is also employed as a selective agent in microbiological media to isolate gram-negative bacteria, yeast, and moulds.

 Nisin has also been used in food packaging applications and can serve as a preservative by controlled release onto the food surface from the polymer packaging.

-In combination with miconazole it has been studied as a possible treatment for infections of Clostridium difficile.
+In combination with miconazole, it has been studied as a possible treatment for infections of Clostridioides difficile.